gergob/node_projects/README.md

 ### express_contact
 It is a web application which uses Express.js/Jade and Node.js to provide an API and some sample webpages.
 The code was published as part of the [Express.js in Action](https://www.freelancer.com/community/articles/express-js-in-action) article on [Freelancer Community](https://www.freelancer.com/community) webpage.

+### node_mongoose
+It is a node.js console application which presents how to use the mongoose library.
+The code was published as part of the [Node.js with Mongoose](https://www.freelancer.com/community/articles/node-js-with-mongoose) article on [Freelancer Community](https://www.freelancer.com/community) webpage.